wavefrontHQ/docs/pages/doc/charts.md

 ### Description

 A description of the chart.
-This is typically created by users with Dashboard Management permission, since most of the time you want the chart description to be saved for other users to view.

 ### Legend

 Options that control the legend display.

+#### Fixed Legend

+Whether to display a fixed legend.

 #### Non-summarized Stats

-Whether to report summarized or raw values for all metric values and statistics in the legend.
+Whether to report summarized or raw values for all metric values and statistics.
 When this setting is disabled, the legend reports summarized values according to the **Summarize By** setting.

 #### Disable Legend on Hover